Merry England: Cultural revivals

-Children's storybooks and fairytales written in the Victorian period often used Merry England as a setting as it is seen as a mythical utopia.
+Children's storybooks and fairytales written in the Victorian period often use Merry England as a setting as it is seen as a mythical utopia.
 They often contain nature-loving mythological creatures such as elves and fairies, as well as Robin Hood.
-In popular culture, the adjective Dickensian is sometimes used in reference to the same mythical era, but Charles Dickens's view of the rural past evoked nostalgia, not fantasy.
-Mr. Pickwick's world was that of the 1820s and 1830s, of the stagecoach before the advent of the railways.

 The London-based Anglo-Catholic magazine of prose and verse Merry England began publication in 1879.
 Its issues bore a sonnet by William Wordsworth as epigraph, beginning "They called thee 'merry England' in old time" and characterising Merry England "a responsive chime to the heart's fond belief":

 In the late Victorian era, the Tory Young England set perhaps best reflected the vision of "Merry England" on the political stage.
 Today, in a form adapted to political conservatism, the vision of "Merry England" extends to embrace a few urban artisans and other cosmopolitans; a flexible and humane clergy; an interested and altruistic squirearchy, aristocracy and royalty.
 Solidity and good cheer would be the values of yeoman farmers, whatever the foibles of those higher in the hierarchy.

-The idea of Merry England became associated on one side with the Anglo-Catholics and Catholicism, as a version of life's generosity; for example Wilfrid Meynell entitled one of his magazines Merrie England.
+The idea of Merry England became associated on one side with the Anglo-Catholics and Catholicism, as a version of life's generosity; for example Wilfred and Alice Meynell entitled one of their magazines Merrie England.
 The pastoral aspects of William Blake, a Londoner and an actual craftsman, lack the same mellow quality.
 G. K. Chesterton in part adapted it to urban conditions.
 William Morris and the Arts and Crafts movement and other left-inclined improvers (whom Sir Hugh Casson called "the herbivores") were also (partly) believers.
 Walter Crane's "Garland for May Day 1895" is lettered "Merrie England" together with progressive slogans ("Shorten Working Day & Lengthen Life", "The Land for the People", "No Child Toilers") with socialism ("Production for Use Not for Profit").
 For a time, the Merry England vision was a common reference point for rhetorical Tories and utopian socialists, offering similar alternatives to an industrialising society, with its large-scale movement off the land to jerry-built cities and gross social inequality.